jon-strabala/easy-webrag-langchain-demo/README.md

 ### Other

 To remove your corpus (documents based on your PDF(s) you can kill your streamlit web app via ctrl-C, then
-can run `./setup.sh` again if the bucket already exists you will get an option to flush all the data in your bucket.
+can run `./setup.py` again if the bucket already exists you will get an option to reset your collection (drop/create) and readd your search index.